 ready event fires.
 You may use

+approach).
 This could work for simple CSS modifications.
 However for any advanced CSS work on the player you should follow the steps above to modify the core player CSS and let the player load the modified CSS through its own logic.

-This is not an exhaustive list of CSS classes for the player but rather some high-level information about the player structure.
-If you want to customize extensively the player UI with CSS you are going to need to use a DOM inspector at some point to better understand the player layout.
+This is not an exhaustive list of CSS classes for the player but rather some high-level information about the player DOM structure.
+If you want to customise extensively the player UI with CSS you are going to need to use a DOM inspector at some point to better understand the player layout.

 .rmp-contentclass (child of